8bitpal/hackful/README.md

 ### Here are a couple of specs:

 * Format for API is JSON
-* Login and authentication token are implemented
+* You can Login with your credential or with a authentication token
-* Frontpage, Ask and New resources are avalaible
+* Frontpage, Ask and New resources are avalaible as JSON
+* Posts JSON includes voting status, e.g. did you already vote the entry or not
-* Submiting, commenting and upvoting is implemeted
+* Submiting, commenting and upvoting can be easily done with API
 * You can signup via API
-* Notfications are avalaible when logged in
+* Notfications are avalaible as JSON if you are logged in

 ### Known issues:

 * Login is not encrypted and this should be fixed

 Examples for API: